 Elias had looked at him through the crowd before the first shot, turning just a fraction so that when it came, it passed him by.
 The second shot had compensated, Deeds relying on his instincts to aim and adjust at a speed to make an older man weep.
 He had seen it pass under the fellow’s arm, between his body and the crook of his elbow.
 Behind Elias, the bullet had punched another brawler from his feet and Deeds could only look on in astonishment.
 They were no more than twelve feet apart.
 He had never missed at that range before.

 At the door, Elias looked back through a cloud of gun smoke with a mixture of anger and sadness.
 In the sudden silence, he flung the door back with a crash and disappeared into the night.

 More about the author

-From acclaimed historical novelist Conn Iggulden, DARIEN is an epic new fantasy series of spellbinding imagination.
+From the daring and critically acclaimed master of historical fiction Conn Iggulden, DARIEN is the first book in the Empire of Salt, an epic new fantasy series of spellbinding imagination . . .